sds/haml-lint/lib/haml_lint/linter/README.md

 The object reference syntax is a bit magical, and makes it difficult to find where in your code a particular class attribute is defined.
-It is also tied directly to the class names of the objects you pass to it, creating an unnecessarily coupling which can make refactoring your models affect your views.
+It is also tied directly to the class names of the objects you pass to it, creating an unnecessary coupling which can make refactoring your models affect your views.

 ## RuboCop